Image

 What Are Common Defenses Against Child Pornography Charges in Lafayette County, MO?

-Unintentional Possession Defense
+An Unintentional Possession Defense

-An Accidental Possession Defense
+Accidental Possession Defense

 The internet can be a treacherous environment.
-Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
+Your computer is continuously susceptible to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Lafayette County and throughout Missouri, have numerous files on your computer you didn’t even know existed.

 A “Not Child Porn” Defense

-This defense challenges the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
-If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.
+This defense challenges the prosecution’s burden to prove that material in question involves any individual under the age of 18.
+Also, if the material in question serves a scientific, religious, or educational purpose it should not be considered child pornography.

 Illegal Search and Seizure